mmenke42/mmenke42.github.io/README.md

 # mmenke42.github.io
 Prog 1

-Need 4 Projects + Midterm Project
-All Need:
-Title
-Description (brief general description of the project) Screenshots and additional information about your work.
-Additional information can include technical details, UML, unique ways you solved the challenge, etc.

 Midterm: Adventure Game
 Console-based investigation-like game where the player must gather information from clues and witness testimony and arrest the killer.
 ![image](https://user-images.githubusercontent.com/100654943/163308494-82aecd84-6f4b-49b0-8a31-d60bbe27a8f7.png)